What is the probability of mutation?

 • AB (fourth) – contains A agglutinogen and B agglutinogen.

-In 1940, another protein was discovered on the surface of red blood cells, which was called blood rhesus.
-It is determined in about 85% of people, marked as Rh +, and the blood of such people is called Rh-positive.
-In the remaining 15% of people, this antigen is not detected in the blood, their blood is Rh-negative and is designated as Rh-.
+In 1940, another protein was discovered on the surface of red blood cells, which was called Rh blood.
+It is detected in approximately 85% of people, noted as Rh+, and the blood of such people is called Rh-positive.
+In the remaining 15% of people, this antigen is not detected in the blood; their blood is Rh-negative and is designated as Rh-.

 Positive and negative Rh factors differ in the presence of protein on red blood cells

-If the blood types of mom and dad are the same
+If mom and dad's blood types are the same

-Even if the blood type of the mother and father are the same, due to the possible carriage of the recessive gene 0, the baby may have several variants of the blood group.
+Even if the blood type of the mother and father is the same, due to the possible carriage of the recessive gene 0, the baby may have several variants of the blood type.

-If the blood types of mom and dad are different
+If mom and dad's blood types are different

 First (00)